May 31, 2019

 1. Prioritize your focus by understanding stakeholder needs

-Time and resources are limited whether you are a business, individual or a growing city.
+Time and resources are limited, whether you're a business, individual or a growing city.
 Because resources are precious, you want to understand what's important to your stakeholders.
 To do that, engage community members to help you decide where to focus your attention.
-Listen to their stories then look for where their pain points intersect with your capabilities.
+Listen to their stories, then look for where their pain points intersect with your capabilities.
 Once you understand their needs, it becomes apparent where to spend your time and energy.

 2. Engage stakeholders to improve activation

 When BASF, a chemical facility in Huntsville, Alabama, wanted to decrease its waste footprint, the company engaged employees from all over the plant to help.
-Not only did the BASF team identify strategic places for reuse, they also helped communicate the project’s importance and monitored the initiative for each department.
+The BASF team identified strategic places for reuse; they also helped communicate the project’s importance and monitored each department's initiative.
 External stakeholders also proved useful, especially as the facility looked for more ways to reduce, reuse and recycle.
 The facility looked to vendors such as their waste company and UL to help them find alternatives throughout their journey.
 Now, organizations contact them for advice.

 3. Expand your definition of partnership